TimeMachine: A Time Series is Worth 4 Mambas for Long-term Forecasting: Result Analysis

 Following iTransformer~\citep{liu2024itransformer}, Figure~\ref{fig:radar} demonstrates the normalized percentage gain of TimeMachine with respect to three other SOTA methods, indicating a clear improvement over the strong baselines.
-In addition to general performance comparison using MSE and MAE metrics, we also compare the memory footprints and scalability of our method against other baselines in Figure~\ref{fig:memory}.
-We measured the GPU memory utilization of our method and compared it against other baselines, with results for other baseline models taken from the iTransformer~\citep{liu2024itransformer} paper.
-To ensure a fair comparison, we set the experimental settings for our method similar to those of iTransformer.
+In addition to the general performance comparison using MSE and MAE metrics, we also compare the memory footprints and scalability of our method against other baselines in Figure~\ref{fig:memory}.
+We measured the GPU memory utilization of our method and compared it against other baselines, with their results taken from the iTransformer~\citep{liu2024itransformer} paper.
+To ensure a fair comparison, we also included Flowformer~\citep{wu2022flowformer} and vanilla Transformer~\citep{vaswani2017attention}, and set the experimental settings for our method similar to those of iTransformer.

 The results clearly show very small memory footprints compared to SOTA baselines.
 Specifically for Traffic, our method consumes a very similar amount of memory to the DLinear~\citep{dlinear} method.
 Moreover, our method is capable of handling longer look-back windows with a relatively linear increase in the number of learnable parameters, as demonstrated in Supplementary Figure~\ref{fig:scale} for two datasets.
 This is due to the robustness of our method, where $E_1$ is only dependent on the input sequence length $L$, and the rest of the networks are relatively independent of $L$, leading to a highly scalable model.